Non-free curves on Fano varieties: Introduction

 \section{Introduction}

 Let $X$ be a smooth complex Fano variety and let $B$ be a smooth complex projective curve.
+We let $\Mor(B,X)$ denote the scheme parametrizing morphisms from $B$ to $X$ as in \cite[Chapter I 1.9 Definition and 1.10 Theorem]{Kollar}.
 Recall that a morphism $s: B \to X$ is called a free curve if $s^{*}T_{X}$ is globally generated and $H^{1}(B,s^{*}T_{X}) = 0$.
-Our goal is to classify the irreducible components of $\Mor(B,X)$ which parametrize only non-free curves of large anticanonical degree.
+Our goal is to classify the irreducible components of the morphism scheme $\Mor(B,X)$ which parametrize only non-free curves of large anticanonical degree.
+Ever since Mori's inspirational work constructing rational curves on a Fano variety $X$, the moduli spaces $\Mor(B,X)$ have been a subject of intense investigation.
+An important motivation behind our work comes from arithmetic geometry: by Batyrev's heuristics (\cite{Bat88}), one can deduce Manin's conjecture over global function fields from certain properties of components of the morphism scheme $\Mor(B,X)$.

 \cite{LRT22} studies an analogous problem in a more general setting.
 A Fano fibration $\pi: \mathcal{X} \to B$ is a morphism of smooth complex projective varieties such that the generic fiber of $\pi$ is a geometrically integral Fano variety.
 We will denote by $\Sec(\mathcal{X}/B)$ the Hilbert scheme of sections of $\pi$.
 Note that $\Mor(B,X)$ is isomorphic to the space of sections of the trivial fibration $\Sec(X \times B / B)$; we distinguish the two settings by referring to the study of $\Mor(B,X)$ as the ``absolute setting'' and the study of $\Sec(\mathcal{X}/B)$ as the ``relative setting''.